Olwar/sales-prediction-ex/Readme.md

 No pre-processing steps were needed for the data, it didn't include any missing or outlier values.

 ### Feature Engineering:
 Feature Engineering was done for the LSTM and Prophet.
 Lagged sales from 1 to 5 days were added and rolling mean of 5, 10, 15 and 20 days' sales were added.
-It did not improve performance.
+Adding Features did improve Prophet's performance in the test but it couldn't predict into the future.

 ### Model Selection:
 There are many models that can be used for Time-Series forecasting.
 These include Linear Regression, ARIMA, Random Forest, XGBoost, LSTM, DeepAR and Prophet.
 In this project all of these were tried except DeepAR.
 LSTM, Prophet and ARIMA were fine-tuned further.
+LSTM would need more data.
 After fine-tuning and feature engineering ARIMA turned out to be the most accurate of these.
-Prophet: 55.80 MAE (and odd looking prediction)
+Prophet: 55.80 MAE (and odd looking prediction) or 23.71 with feature engineering
 LSTM: 39.28 MAE
 ARIMA: 23.56 MAE